retraigo/deto_website/content/2024/events/technical-events/event5.md

 ---
-title: "Sigma"
+title: "Block and Tackle"
-description: "UI/UX design event using Figma on a theme."
+description: "The Block and Tackle Debate Event that challenges your ability to switch sides at the drop of a hat!"
-date: "2022-02-11"
+date: "2024-02-24"
 ---

-# Sigma
+# Block and Tackle

-UI/UX design event using Figma on a theme.
+Where the power of persuasion meets the art of argumentation!

 <img src="/posters/2023/11.png" alt="Sigma" class="w-full lg:w-96 mx-auto object-cover" />